IgnaSubirachs/S2.03_DatabaseStructure_MongoDB_Level3/README.md

 | Show last 5 comments on a video | `db.comments.find({ videoId: … }).sort({ createdAt: -1 }).limit(5)` |
 | Build “top liked videos” view | `$lookup` `videoVotes`→`videos`, `$match:{ vote:"like" }`, `$group` |

-*(Because no validators are active you can also practise “bad inserts” and then clean them up.)*

 ---